RegistryAccord/registryaccord-cli-ts/README.md

 **2. Start the local development environment:**

-This single command will build the CLI image and start the local services it depends on (a minimal CDV stub, a database, and a NATS message bus).
+This single command will build the CLI image and start the local services it depends on.

 ```bash
 docker-compose up --build -d